ergo-services/ergo/docs/extra-library/actors/metrics.md

 #### Find the specific process

-Each metric group has a top-N table at the bottom of its row:
+Each metric group has a top-N panel in its row:

 - **Top Stressed Processes** (Latency row) -- processes with the highest mailbox latency.
 Answers "which process is the bottleneck?"
 - **Top Processes by Depth** (Mailbox Depth row) -- processes with the deepest queues.
 Answers "which process has the most messages waiting?"
+- **Top Processes by Inbound/Outbound Rate** (Process Activity row) -- processes with the highest current message rate.
+Answers "which process handles the most traffic right now?"
 - **Top Processes by Utilization** (Process Activity row) -- processes that spend the most time in callbacks.
 Answers "which process is doing the most work?"

-All tables show Application, Behavior, Name, PID, Node, and the metric value (plus Kubernetes labels when available).
+Process tables show Application, Behavior, Name, PID, Node, and the metric value (plus Kubernetes labels when available).
 Multiple entries from the same application suggest that application is under pressure as a whole.
 A single entry with extreme values points to a specific process that needs investigation -- see the [Debugging](../../advanced/debugging.md) section for techniques.

 #### Correlate across panels